Yuba City bus disaster: Victims

-Out of the 52 passengers on board, 28 students and an adult adviser were killed.
 All of the surviving passengers were injured, most critically.
 The driver survived the crash but was seriously hurt.
-The crash claimed one additional victim.
-Daniel I. Wright, 15, died on May 24, 1976, at the Highland Hospital in Oakland, California due to the injuries he sustained in the crash.
+Daniel I. Wright, 15, died later on May 24, 1976, at the Highland Hospital in Oakland, California due to the injuries he sustained in the crash.

 Investigation

 The accident was investigated by the National Transportation Safety Board, which it attributed to the unfamiliarity and inexperience of the driver with the design of the 26-year-old bus and his confusion with oil pressure and air pressure warnings.
 Contributing to the accident were: